 - Slice the cooked sugar snaps into 1/2-inch segments and place them in a large bowl.
 Chop potatoes into moderate-sized chunks and add them to the bowl.
 Cut the radishes as thinly as possible, with a mandoline if you have one.
 If they’re especially big (mine were), you can first quarter them lengthwise.
 Cut some of the reserved onion greens into thin slivers (no need to use all of them, as the onion flavor might take over) and add them to the bowl.

 - When you’re ready to serve the salad, or an hour or two in advance, whisk the dressing ingredients and toss it with the vegetables, to taste.
 (You may find you don’t want to use all of it.)
 Stir in as many pickled onion coins as you please, save the rest for anything and everything.
 Season with salt and freshly ground black pepper, to taste.
 Eat and enjoy!.

 - Do ahead: Pickles can be started in the day or days before.
 Potatoes can be boiled and chilled in fridge overnight, as can other vegetables.
-Vinaigrette can be made in advance as well, but I might wait until the last minute to toss it with the vegetables as the vinegar, over a long sitting time, can ever-so-slightly discolor the cut edges of the asparagus and beans.
+Vinaigrette can be made in advance as well, but I might wait until the last minute to toss it with the vegetables as the vinegar, over a long sitting time, can ever-so-slightly discolor the cut edges of the snap peas.

 Adapted from Smitten Kitchen